jchanvfx/NodeGraphQt/README.md

 ### NodeGraph Widget

-This is a **_work in progress_** widget I'm working on in my spare time, as a learning exercise to write a custom node graph in PySide2.
+This is a **_work in progress_** widget I'm working on in my spare time, as a learning exercise to write a custom node graph with PySide2.

 NodeGraphQt is node graph widget that can be implemented and repurposed into applications that supports PySide2.